mrkkrp/cyphejor/README.md

 * `:downcase` — replace words that are not specified explicitly with their first letter downcased

-* `:upcase` — replace words that are not specified explicitely with their first letter upcased
+* `:upcase` — replace words that are not specified explicitly with their first letter upcased

 If nothing is specified, use word unchanged separating it from other words